8 Women Share Their Best No-Nonsense Cocktail Recipes For Drinking In The Park

 Make the most of this opportunity to try something a tad more adventurous, with the help of some of the coolest foodie women on the internet.
 With an increasingly packed summer calendar ahead of us, R29 has picked the brains of some of Instagram’s most notable taste testers to recommend the best jug drinks for group gatherings.

-Whether you're after a pre-made cocktail stash for a picnic in the park or want to keep your kitchen time to a minimum while hosting roommates at home, we’ve gathered a selection of batch cocktails that require minimal effort while providing maximum flavour.
+Whether you're after a pre-made cocktail stash for a birthday party in the park or want to keep your kitchen time to a minimum while hosting friends at home, we’ve gathered a selection of batch cocktails that require minimal effort while providing maximum flavour.

 To discover five batch cocktail recipes to make this summer, click through the slideshow ahead...